uberwach/cookiecutter-kaggle/README.md

 You are asked to input data such as the project name and other uses of, say, the license.
 A project with the following file structure is being generated:

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands that perform parts of the processing pipeline ├── README.md          <- The top-level README
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.